Azure-Samples/azure-servicebus-messaging-samples/AutoForward/readme.md

 namespaceManager.CreateQueue(sourceQueueDescription);
 ```

-To forward messages from a deadletter queue, set the QueueDescription.ForwardDeadLetteredMessagesTo property
+To forward messages from a dead-letter queue, set the QueueDescription.ForwardDeadLetteredMessagesTo property
 to the path of destination queue or topic.
 Again, Service Bus requires the sender to attach a token that indicates
 that the sender has send permissions on the source topic.
 The sender does not need any permissions on the destination queue.